-Madidi National Park is also home to a large portion of Bolivia’s avian population.
-It is estimated that over 1,200 species of birds can be found here, representing 14% of all bird species worldwide.
+Madidi National Park is also home to many of Bolivia's avian population.
+It is estimated that over 1,200 species can be found here, representing 14% of all bird species worldwide.

 Over the last 50 years, the Quechua and Aymara groups of Bolivia's Andean highlands have been migrating to the Madidi region, competing with the native lowland tribes.